-- 5.1 All applicants to full time courses will be invited to participate in an informal discussion during Course Welcome Evenings via telephone with a member of our curriculum IAG (Information, Advice and Guidance)team.
+- All applicants to full time courses will be invited to participate in an informal discussion during Course Welcome Evenings with a member of our curriculum IAG (Information, Advice and Guidance) team.
 They can discuss their course choice/s, talk about course content and which course/s best suit their chosen career path.
-Applicants will be advised of the outcome at the end of the discussion and applicants receive a conditional offer in writing within seven calendar days. - 5.2 Where applicants receive an offer conditional on a specific level of qualification, and fail to meet that level, the application may be considered on an individual basis.
-In this instance, the college will endeavour to provide an alternative programme of study. - 5.3 All full time students are required to enrol via the Colleges enrolment software in the first instance.
+Applicants will be advised of the outcome at the end of the discussion and applicants receive a conditional offer in writing within seven calendar days.
+Applicants will receive email notification of their allocated informal discussion slot at least one week in advance.
+If an applicant is unable to attend, they will be offered the opportunity to reschedule.
+Failure to attend two planned meetings will result in their application being placed on hold and referred to the Admissions team for review and possible withdrawal. - 5.1 Where applicants receive an offer conditional on a specific level of qualification, and fail to meet that level, the application may be considered on an individual basis.
+In this instance, the college will endeavour to provide an alternative programme of study.

+All full time students are required to enrol via the College's enrolment software in the first instance.
 Interviews will be arranged via the software as required.